 Anna is a born and bred Taupo local who has been practicing as a Registered Hand Therapist since 2012, specialising in treating Hand and Upper Limb injuries.

-After spending some time out of Taupo and living overseas Anna and her husband returned to the area to start a family and enjoy all the benefits of mall town with plenty of outdoor activity opportunities.
-While currently busy with two little boys and one more on the way, Anna enjoys getting out cycling or running when time permits, or otherwise walking into town with the family for a coffee fix.
+After spending some time out of Taupo and living overseas Anna and her husband returned to the area to start a family and enjoy all the benefits of the small town with plenty of outdoor activity opportunities.
+While currently busy with three little boys, Anna enjoys getting out cycling or running when time permits, or otherwise walking into town with the family for a coffee fix.

 Anna enjoys treating the large variety of upper limb injuries and gets great satisfaction from improving a person’s function considerably as they recover and regain the use of their hand.

 Emma Rathbone – Hand Therapist

 Emma graduated from Otago University in 2009 after completing both a bachelor’s degree in physical education with a focus on exercise prescription and science and then her Bachelor of Physiotherapy.

-At Emma’s graduation she was also awarded the Otago physio school’s athletic shield award recognising sporting achievement and academic excellence.
+At Emma’s graduation she was awarded the Otago physio school’s athletic shield award recognising sporting achievement and academic excellence.

 Emma has been working as a musculoskeletal physiotherapist in Taupo since 2010 and began specialising in hand therapy in early 2017, which she is absolutely loving.
 Emma is a fully registered hand therapist.